Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 - **Model size.** Our 0.5B parameter model achieved performance close to the 3B parameter model used in the original VLA-0 work.
 This result suggests that, for [LIBERO](https://libero-project.github.io/main.html), careful design and training choices can compensate for reduced model capacity.
 While larger models are typically expected to generalize better, our findings indicate diminishing returns from scale alone under this evaluation setup.
 We discuss broader implications of this observation in the Discussion section.

 ## Conclusion
-The development of VLA-0-Smol demonstrates that massive scale is not the only path to high-performance robotic policies.
-By distilling the design principles of the VLA-0 architecture into a sub-billion parameter footprint, we have shown that a 500M parameter model can achieve results on par with models six times its size on established benchmarks like LIBERO.
+The development of `VLA-0-Smol` demonstrates that massive scale is not the only path to high-performance robotic policies.
+By distilling the design principles of the [VLA-0](https://arxiv.org/abs/2510.13054) architecture into a sub-billion parameter footprint, we have shown that a 500M parameter model can achieve results on par with models six times its size on established benchmarks like [LIBERO](https://libero-project.github.io/main.html).

-Our systematic ablations highlight a clear hierarchy of importance for training VLAs: fine-tuning the vision encoder, adopting relative action representations, and implementing whole-action masking are not just optimizations—they are fundamental to achieving policy robustness.
+Our systematic ablations highlight a clear hierarchy of importance for training VLAs: fine-tuning the vision encoder, adopting relative action representations, and implementing whole-action masking are not just optimizations — they are fundamental to achieving policy robustness.
 Conversely, we found that complex system prompts and heavy temporal ensembling often provide diminishing returns in simpler or task-specific domains.

-Perhaps most importantly, VLA-0-Smol serves as a reproducible recipe for the community.
+Perhaps most importantly, `VLA-0-Smol` serves as a reproducible recipe for the community.
 By lowering the hardware barrier to consumer-grade GPUs, we hope to enable more researchers to experiment with Vision-Language-Action models without the need for massive industrial compute clusters.

 ## Discussions

 ### Future steps
-While VLA-0-Smol marks a significant step toward accessible robotics research, there is much work to be done to bridge the gap between simulation and the real world:
+While `VLA-0-Smol` marks a significant step toward accessible robotics research, there is much work to be done to bridge the gap between simulation and the real world:

 - **Real-World Deployment**: Our primary focus is transitioning from the LIBERO simulator to physical hardware, specifically the SO100 ARM platform.
 We aim to test how the "memorization" we observed in simulation translates to the noisy, unpredictable environments of real-world manipulation.